swill062/technical-writing/index.md

 There is so much that you can learn and gain from reading but only if you are willing to engage with the information – and that willingness is decreasing.

+### What is Reading:

+In order to properly evaluate the problem, you must understand the nature of reading.

+Let’s look at it like this:

+On the surface, reading can seem to be just taking in or learning new information.
+But to be effective, you must take the information presented to you and interpret it in a way that is meaningful to you.

+Education tends to take that personalization out of the picture.
+It is not a priority.
+As a result, most people are not actually being educated.

 ### So What:

 Why is it a problem that reading is decreasing?
-That is a valid question.

-Let’s look at it like this:
+How does that affect you?
+Those are valid questions.

 Reading materials – books, articles, reviews, etc. – are all accumulations of people’s thoughts, actions, and emotions.
 People other than yourself.
 People who have already gone through the same situations that you might be facing.

+If you could avoid making a mistake that someone else has already made, wouldn’t you?

+Mistakes can be personal and small, or large-scale and wide-reaching.
+Being able to avoid those mistakes gives you a competitive advantage in life.

+There is a common saying that “you will not understand something unless you experience it yourself”.
+What a piece of crap.
+Why spend your time and energy to go down a path on which others have experienced failure?

+Yes – you can learn from your own mistakes, but you can also learn from other’s mistakes.
+How do you do that?

+By reading.